NSSE Topical Modules

 This module includes a set of items only for first-year students and a set only for seniors (based on institution-reported class level), with questions adapted from the Beginning College Survey of Student Engagement and the Strategic National Arts Alumni Project, respectively.
 The first-year items focus on academic perseverance, help-seeking behaviors, and institutional commitment, while the senior items explore post-graduation plans, links between the academic major and future plans, and confidence in skill development.

 NSSE's Global Learning module assesses student experiences and coursework that emphasize global affairs, world cultures, nationalities, religions, and other international topics.
-The module is appended to and complements items on the core NSSE questionnaire about student experiences with people from different backgrounds, course emphasis on integrative and reflective learning, and participation in study abroad.
-It is designed to complement the American Council on Education's 2016 edition of the Mapping Internationalization on U.S Campuses survey
+The module complements items on the core NSSE questionnaire about student experiences with people from different backgrounds, course emphasis on integrative and reflective learning, and participation in study abroad.
+It is designed to complement the American Council on Education's 2016 edition of the Mapping Internationalization on U.S. Campuses survey.

 Global Perspectives—Cognitive and Social (Available 2013-2015)